Aruba vs Bonaire vs Curaçao: Which ABC Island Is Right for You?

 The ABC Islands are close together on the map, but they create very different vacations.
 The right choice depends on your beaches, resort style, flights, budget, activities, and how much exploring you want to do.

-Sehlmeyer Travel can help you compare Aruba, Bonaire, Curaçao, and other Caribbean islands so your trip matches the way you actually want to travel.
+Sehlmeyer Travel is a locally owned travel agency in Defiance, Ohio, helping travelers from Northwest Ohio and beyond compare Aruba, Bonaire, Curaçao, and other Caribbean islands so the trip matches the way they actually want to travel.

 Start Planning Your ABC Islands Trip